datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 executes this Agreement or a counterpart of this Agreement and (ii) is named as a Member on **Schedule A** to this Agreement.

-Section 13.4  Allocations  TC "Section 13.4  Allocations" \\f C \\l "2" .
+Section 13.4  Allocations.
 Additional Units shall not be entitled to any retroactive allocation of the Company's income, gains, losses, deductions, credits or other items; provided that, subject to the restrictions of § 706(d) of the Code, Additional Units shall be entitled to their respective share of